hoothin/UserScripts/.github/ISSUE_TEMPLATE/custom-rule-request.md

 ---

 **The url of site**
-The example urls of site. ⚠**Do not paste only domain without pathname**⚠.
+The example urls of site. ⚠**Do not paste only domain without pathname, or I'll close the issue without explanation**⚠.

 **Is your request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]